ricardoantonio/ricardoantonio/README.md

 My name is **Ricardo Antonio**, I'm from México and I'm a Web Developer.
 I've been self-taught and constantly learning.

-- 🔭 I’m currently working on [Simco Tools](https://simcotools.app)
+- 🔭 I’m currently working on [Simco Tools](https://simcotools.app), a personal project related to Sim Companies, a business simulation game.
 - 🌱 I’m currently learning _JavaScript, Pyhton and Java._
 - 👯 I’m looking to collaborate on frontent projects.
+Open for hiring.
-- 📫 How to reach me: you can write to me at hello@ricardoantonio.dev or follow me on Twitter @rantoniodev
+- 📫 How to reach me: you can write to me at hello@ricardoantonio.dev or follow me on Twitter [@rantoniodev](https://twitter.com/rantoniodev)

 <!--
 **ricardoantonio/ricardoantonio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.